tahmed11/DeepScan/README.md

 Usage:
 ./DeepScan target-ip-address or URL

 N.B: Ensure common_usernames.txt and common_pass.txt is in the same folder.
-Or just use your own usernames and default password based on your enumeration whatever floats your boat.
+Or just use your own usernames and passwords based on your enumeration whatever floats your boat as long as it works.

-Help yourself and modify as you wish.
+Help yourself and modify the script as you wish.
 Scan away